bmansfeld/QTLseqr/README.md

 **If you use QTLseqr in published research, please cite:**

-> Mansfeld B.N. and Grumet R, QTLseqr: An R package for bulk segregant analysis with next-generation sequencing *bioRxiv* 208140. doi: <https://doi.org/10.1101/208140>
+> Mansfeld B.N. and Grumet R, QTLseqr: An R package for bulk segregant analysis with next-generation sequencing *The Plant Genome* <doi:10.3835/plantgenome2018.01.0006>

 We also recommend citing the paper for the corresponding method you work with.